 HF&C; is an E-mail group.
 It is not a chat line.
 It is best described as the world's slowest cross-talk meeting of C.A.
-The format is participation with an occasional "page of the control of the contro
+The format is participation with an occasional "unpaker" in the contraction of the o SUBSCRIBE, click here.